Half-Guinea-Press/morevnas_daughter/docs/index.md

     Source: BMT, page 49

-??? tip "Rune Shaper: Enemy, Friend"
+???
+"Rune Shaper: Enemy, Friend"
     Prerequisites: Spellcasting Feature or Rune Carver
     You've studied the magic of Giant runes, granting you the following benefits:
     Comprehend Languages.
 You learn the comprehend languages spell.
 You can cast this spell without expending a spell slot, and you must finish a long rest before you can cast it in this way again.
 You can also cast this spell using any spell slots you have.